kantundpeterpan/credentials_handler/README.md

 # `kestra` secret encoder

-A commandline too for encodings secrets from JSON files and environment variables into a `.env` file, preparing them for use with Kestra.
+A commandline too for encodings secrets from JSON files and environment variables for use with `docker`, `kestra` and `dlt`.
 It leverages a YAML mapping file to define relationships between JSON file keys, environment variables, and desired `SECRET_` environment variable names in the output `.env` file.

 (see also the [`kestra` documentation](https://kestra.io/docs/how-to-guides/secrets))

+This `README` is not yet up-to-date.

 ## Features